ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 beyond challenge.

 - Property may be stolen, but the thief does not therefore own it.
 Ownership can never be stolen.
+Titles are timeless, and so is the ownership of property.

+- The thief means to win the title, believing that those things to which Iclaim title belong to no one and are there for the taking

 - One reason for the necessity of a society is its role in ascribing and validating the titles to property.
 “The great and chief end therefore, of